Marvdasht

-Name
+Marvdasht (مرودشت) is a city in the Central District of Marvdasht County, Fars province, Iran, serving as capital of both the county and the district.

+Etymology

 Some historians hold that Marvdasht was originally the name of one of the neighborhoods of the ancient city of Estakhr, until gradually the whole area was called Marvdasht.
 Others have argued that marv was the name of a plant which grew in the area and the suffix dasht (meaning plain in the Persian language) was added to form a descriptive placename.

 History

 Marvdasht is as ancient as the history of Iran and the Persian Empire.
-Its former capital Persepolis is in the vicinity of the city, and few kilometers farther Naqsh-e-Rostam, Naqsh-e Rajab and the ruins of the ancient city of Estakhr are reminiscent of the region's importance in historic times.
+Its former capital Persepolis is in the vicinity of the city, and a few kilometers farther Naqsh-e-Rostam, Naqsh-e Rajab and the ruins of the ancient city of Estakhr are reminiscent of the region's importance in historic times.

 Archaeological excavations have shown that civilized people had already been living in the Marvdasht Plains for millennia when Darius chose the plains of mount Rahmat for his royal residence.

 The modern city of Marvdasht was constructed in the 20th century.
 After the Pahlavi government built a sugar factory in 1935 (1314 Persian calendar), the city gradually developed around the factory.
 More and more people left the nearby villages or abandoned their nomadic life to settle in the developing city.

 People from farther areas also migrated to the city.
-In the years before the Islamic Revolution Marvdasht became the most important industrial city of Fars province, as other factories such as the petrochemical complex, Azmayesh (producing household appliances and intended to be biggest in the middle east), the Charmineh leather factory, the Fars meat complex and the Dadli biscuit company were constructed.
+In the years before the Islamic Revolution Marvdasht became the most important industrial city of Fars province, as other factories such as the petrochemical complex, Azmayesh (producing household appliances and intended to be biggest in the Middle East), the Charmineh leather factory, the Fars meat complex and the Dadli biscuit company were constructed.
 These required a huge workforce, and the population of Marvdasht increased until it became the second most populated city in Fars province.

 The fertile lands around the city were cultivated to make Marvdasht into the major center of Iranian agriculture, producing more wheat, maize, tomato, cucumber and other agricultural products than any other region.

-Geographical features
+Demographics

+Population

+At the time of the 2006 national census, the city's population was 123,858 in 29,134 households.
+The following census in 2011 counted 138,649 people in 37,918 households.
+The 2016 census measured the population of the city as 148,858 people in 43,528 households.